FRIGHTFUL STORIES

 Mother Pumpkin II by Kate Malone, 2004

-This 20-cm high sculpture was made by ceramic artist Kate Malone, fashioned in stoneware and moulded as a pumpkin with a twisted stem.
+At 20-cm high, this impressive sculpture was made by ceramic artist Kate Malone, fashioned in stoneware and moulded as a pumpkin with a twisted stem.
 The underside has two air holes, is fired unglazed in a salt kiln and has caught salt vapours on its surface.

 Describing her love of pumpkins, Kate says, 'it has a beautiful shape and it looks corporal like a bosom, a belly or something plump and juicy.'
 She has made many ceramic pumpkins, large and small, mostly glazed, making this a unique example.